stanford-rc/www.sherlock.stanford.edu/src/docs/overview/concepts.md

 members and their research teams to support sponsored research.

 !!! warning "Sherlock is a resource for research"

     Sherlock is not for course work, class assignments or general-use training sessions.

 It is open to the Stanford community as a computing resource to support departmental or sponsored research, thus a faculty member's sponsorship is required for all user accounts.

-!!! danger "Moderate/high risk data" Sherlock is **NOT** [HIPAA][url_HIPAA]
+!!! danger "Moderate/high risk data"

-compliant and shouldn't be used to process [PHI][url_PHI] nor [PII][url_PII].
-The system is approved for computing with low risk data only, not moderate nor high risk data.
+    Sherlock is **NOT** [HIPAA][url_HIPAA] compliant and shouldn't be used to process [PHI][url_PHI] nor [PII][url_PII].
+The system is approved for computing with Low Risk data only, and is not suitable to process Moderate nor High Risk data.
 For more information about data risk classifications, see the [Information Security Risk Classification page][url_risk].

+!!! danger "Usage policy"

+    Please note that your use of this system falls under the "Computer and Network Usage Policy", as described in the [Stanford Administrative Guide][url_admin].
+In particular, sharing authentication credentials is strictly prohibited.
+Violation of this policy will result in termination of access to Sherlock.

 Sherlock has been designed, deployed, and is maintained and operated by